Learn more about surfer’s ear and its symptoms and treatment options.

 One potential problem associated with surfer's ear is a middle ear infection.
 Middle ear infections, also known as acute otitis media, are very common, especially among children.
 However, when the infection is part of surfer's ear, it is more common among adults in their mid-30s and is a side effect of a different problem.

-The middle ear is the area behind the eardrum.
-When everything functions properly, air passes from the nose through the Eustachian tube, which is a small channel connecting the middle ear to the upper respiratory tract.
-This air flow keeps the middle ear area dry, clean and well ventilated.
-When something blocks that flow of air or water remains in the area, it becomes a germ breeding ground, and that leads to infection.
+When the ear canal gets blocked bacteria can grow in the retained water in the ear canal and cause ear canal infections which may become persistent or recurrent.
 Another problem is conductive hearing loss.
 Sound must travel from the outer ear to the middle and inner ear, but with the constriction caused by abnormal bone growth, sound is blocked.
 This results in a temporary type of hearing loss.
 Exostosis, once developed, stays forever without medical treatment.

 Small exostosis that does not bother the patient may not require treatment.
 After time passes and the exostosis grows larger, the patient will require medical intervention.
 For patients experiencing frequent ear infections, ear pain or some hearing loss need to see an ear sub-specialist who works with ear bones and is experienced in surgery to remove exostoses.